LuisEUM/InstagramScraper/README.md

 # InstagramScraper
-With this little friend, we will get a list of possibles influencers for our app filtering by location.
+With this little friend, we will get a list of possibles influencers, it will be obteined by usernames followers.